Understanding Life Insurance

 Term Life Insurance provides life insurance protection for a specified period of time.
-Sometimes called "temporary life insurance", term life pays an agreed amount of money tax-free to your beneficiary if you die during the "term".
-The duration of the term is typically 10, 20, or 30 years in exchange for a much smaller, monthly or annual amount of money.
+Sometimes called "temporary life insurance", term life pays an agreed amount of death benefit, tax-free to your beneficiary if you die during the "term".
+The duration of the term is typically 10, 20, or 30 years.
 Term life insurance is very popular due to high death benefit amounts for a very small premium.
 The catch is, that you may outlife the term.
 In this case, premiums are lost.

-Whole Life Insurance is a form of permanent life insurance that remains in force for your entire lifetime (or until age 100 or 120), provided premiums are paid as specified in the policy.
-Whole life and products like it (see below) are sometimes called "Permanent life insurance", Permanent life insurance acts much differently than term.
+Permanent Life Insurance remains in force for your entire lifetime (or until age 100 or 120), provided premiums are paid as specified in the policy.
+Whole life, Universal Life, and Variable life products are often called "Permanent life insurance", Permanent life insurance acts much differently than term.

 Permanent insurance, conceptually, is a guaranteed pay out from the insurance company.
 As long as you pay your premiums, your policy will be in force your whole life, and eventually pay a death benefit to your beneficiaries.